 There are 26 units with Section 8 contracts that are expected to expire in 2025.
 These are anticipated to impact 26 households.
+These units are primarily located at the Coverstone IV apartment complex.

 Does the availability of housing units meet the needs of the population?